EnhypenStudio/.github/profile/README.md

 ---------
 ## 🎮 What is Enhypen Game APK

 ENHYPEN Game APK is a fan-made rhythm game designed for enthusiasts of the K-pop group ENHYPEN.
-It offers an engaging experience where players tap along to the beats of their favorite ENHYPEN songs, making it a delightful pastime for fans and music game lovers alike.([APKPure.com][1])
+It offers an engaging experience where players tap along to the beats of their favorite ENHYPEN songs, making it a delightful pastime for fans and music game lovers alike.

 ## 🎮 Graphics in it